-33.158 Diaspora (Religions - 270)
+33.158 Diaspora (Religion - 270)

 - 33.1581 After the calamity phase, during the Special Abilities Phase, a player holding Diaspora may place up to 5 unit points of tokens/cities on any completely empty area on the map provided he could trace a path (however long) from one of his own regions to the destination region (either by sea or land).
 A city counts as 5 unit points.
-When tracing this path the player must have the Astronomy in order to trace over open seas. - 33.1583 The player holding Diaspora has the total number of commodity cards that he can carry over each turn lowered by 1. - 33.1584 Provides 10 Religion Credits, 5 Art Credits and 5 Civic Credits.
+When tracing this path the player must have the Astronomy in order to trace over open seas and may not trace over areas containing enemy tokens. - 33.1583 The player holding Diaspora has the total number of commodity cards that he can carry over each turn lowered by 1. - 33.1584 Provides 10 Religion Credits, 5 Art Credits and 5 Civic Credits.